 It is alright to simply enjoy writing and collect your work in your drawer.
 But maybe you already feel an urge to show your work to someone.
 Move on.
 Get a few opinions.
 Or you’ve been trying to find betas (more about them and other types of readers here) for a long time and you did not succeed.
+Beta readers and critque partners can help you save a lot of money since the editors will deal with a much more polished manuscript when other people read it for you.
 Here are some ideas on how to gain readers in the wide and wild online world.

 Make it brief and interesting